Contact Us

 WHAT HAPPENS IF I AM UNABLE TO FINISH THE TREK?

 Absolutely!!
-Included in the package and on the last day is a drop off at your hotel!
-If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you off there too!
-If you spend the night at Ollantaytambo before the trek, we will also pick you up from there!
+As part of the package, we provide a drop-off service at your hotel on the last day.
+If you have booked a hotel in the Sacred Valley, such as Ollantaytambo or Urubamba, we will also drop you off there.
+If you are staying in Ollantaytambo the night before the trek, we will pick you up from there as well.

 ARE WE SUSTAINABLE?

-Yes, we are a local, sustainable & responsible tourism operator in that we incorporate the universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
-With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.
+Yes, At our core, we are a local, sustainable, and responsible tourism operator.
+We commit ourselves to upholding the universal principles of tourism, which involve protecting the environment and supporting the well-being of local communities while respecting their culture and religion.
+To ensure that we fulfill these principles, we have provided comprehensive training to all our local staff.
+We equip them with the knowledge and understanding to respect the places we visit and the local people we interact with.

 • Valid university card (if you booked as a student)